vivshaw/zettel/pages/SQL data types.md

 	- `CURRENT_DATE` and `CURRENT_TIME` will get the date and time respectively
 	- we can extract bits of a timestamp with `EXTRACT(year FROM my_date)` or equivalently `DATE_PART('year', my_date)`
 	- we can truncate timestamps or intervals with `DATE_TRUNC('year', my_timestamp)`
+	- we can grab a string representation of part of a date with `to_char(my_date, 'day')`
+	- we can use `generate_series()` with an interval to create a series of dates or times. this is useful if we're aggregating a dataset with gaps, and want those gaps to show up as `0`s rather than be skipped. also, for binning.
 - `ARRAY`s can be indexed into with brackets
 	- there are array-specific functions, like `'foo' = ANY(my_array)` or `my_array @> ARRAY['foo']` ("contains")
 - strings